Teaching children about propagating plants in water or soil

 See some of my other posts on activities for gardening with children including Collecting Seeds, Gardening with Bulbs and Best Plants for Classroom Learning.
-There will also be other gardening posts coming soon such as Growing Tomatoes with Children.
+You may also want to see my post, Growing Tomatoes with Children.

 Dopko, R.L., Capaldi, C.A., & Zelenski, J.M.
 (2019).
 The psychological and social benefits of a nature experience for children: A preliminary investigation.
 Joural of Environmental Psychology, 63, 134-138.

 Laaksoharju, Rappe & Kaivola (2012).
 Garden affordances for social learning, play, and for building nature–child relationship.
 Urban Forestry & Urban Greening, 11 (2), 195-203.

 Soga, M., Cox, D.T., Yamaura, Y., Gaston, K. J., Kurisu, K. and Hanaki, K. (2017).
 Health Benefits of Urban Allotment Gardening: Improved Physical and Psychological Well-Being and Social Integration.
 International Journal of Environmental Research and Public Health, 14(1), 71.